-Interest was expensed on the Convertible Note - Related Party (as defined in Note 4 to the 2011 Annual Report) during the three months ended November 30, 2010, which bore simple interest at 10% per annum.
-This is not an expense item for fiscal 2012, because we issued 1.9 million unregistered shares of common stock upon conversion of the Convertible Note - Related Party on January 11, 2011.
+Interest was expensed on the Convertible Note - Related Party (as defined in Note 4 to the 2011 Annual Report) during the three and six months ended February 28, 2011, which bore simple interest at 10% per annum.
+This was not an expense item for fiscal 2012, as we issued 1.9 million unregistered shares of common stock upon conversion of the Convertible Note - Related Party on January 11, 2011.

-The \$103,600 of oil and gas lease payments are due to the March 10, 2011, signing of the Paid-Up Oil and Gas Lease (the "O&G Lease") and Surface Use and Damage Agreement (the "Surface Use Agreement") with Anadarko E&P Company, L.P. ("Anadarko"), a wholly-owned subsidiary of Anadarko Petroleum Company.
-During our fiscal 2011, we received payments of \$1,243,400 from Anadarko for the purpose of exploring for, developing, producing and marketing oil and gas on 634 acres of mineral estate we owned at our Sky Ranch property.
+The oil and gas lease income amounts are due to the March 10, 2011, signing of the Paid-Up Oil and Gas Lease (the "O&G Lease") and Surface Use and Damage Agreement (the "Surface Use Agreement") with Anadarko E&P Company, L.P. ("Anadarko"), a wholly-owned subsidiary of Anadarko Petroleum Company.
+During fiscal 2011, we received payments of \$1,243,400 from Anadarko for the purpose of exploring for, developing, producing and marketing oil and gas on 634 acres of mineral estate we owned at our Sky Ranch property.
 The oil and gas rights under the remaining approximately 304 acres at Sky Ranch are already owned by Anadarko.
-We have deferred recognition of the payments and beginning March 10, 2011, we began recognizing the payments to income over the initial three year term of the O&G Lease.
-During the three months ended November 30, 2011, we recognized \$103,600 of other income related to the O&G Lease.
+The income received from Anadarko is being recognizing to income over the initial three year term of the O&G Lease, which began on March 10, 2011.

-Interest income represents interest earned on the temporary investment of capital in cash equivalents or available-for-sale securities, interest accrued on the note payable by the District which is defined in Note 1 to the accompanying financial statements and Note 4 to the 2011 Annual Report) and interest accrued on the Special Facilities construction proceeds receivable from the County.
-The decrease is due to a significant decline in interest rates due to the recessionary economy and decreasing levels of cash investments.
+Interest income represents interest earned on the temporary investment of capital in available-for-sale securities, interest accrued on the note payable by the District and interest accrued on the Special Facilities construction proceeds receivable from the County.
+The increases are due to increases in interest rates.